Geometric models for the algebraic hearts in the derived category of a gentle algebra: Acknowledgments

 \section{Acknowledgments}

 I would like to express my thanks to Ping He, Haibo Jin, Yu Qiu, Sibylle Schroll, Yu Zhou and Bin Zhu for interesting discussions and suggestions on this topic.
-I also would like to thank Raquel Coelho Sim\~oes for telling me the related work by Thomas Br\"{u}stle, David Pauksztello and Helene R. Tyler, and to Thomas Br\"{u}stle, David Pauksztello and Helene R. Tyler for sharing their ongoing preprint \cite{BPT}.
+I also would like to thank Raquel Coelho Sim\~oes for telling me the related work by Thomas Br\"{u}stle, David Pauksztello and Helene R. Tyler, and to thank Thomas Br\"{u}stle, David Pauksztello and Helene R. Tyler for sharing their ongoing preprint \cite{BPT}.
+Many thanks to the referee for the very careful reading of the paper and for their valuable remarks.
+In particular, I would like to thank a referee for pointing out a gap in the proof of Theorem \ref{theorem: last} in the previous version, and for providing a way to correct this.